Sprinklr Social

 What it looks like in action:

-• Real-time alerts: Tools like Sprinklr Smart Alerts flag sudden drops in sentiment or spikes in social media engagement tied to key terms, whether it’s #BrandFail or a viral influencer mention.
+• Real-time alerts: For example, Sprinklr Smart Alerts flag sudden drops in sentiment or spikes in social media engagement tied to key terms, whether it’s #BrandFail or a viral influencer mention.

 • Root cause detection: AI analyzes text clusters to surface the underlying issue — product concerns, misinformation, or campaign backlash, allowing targeted and informed responses.